aditya-007/BESS_optimization/README.md

   - Maximum daily discharged throughput (kWh) = 200 MWh
 - Market prices inputs
   - 2020 and 2023 Hourly prices
-  - Taken from Omie website
+  - Taken from Omie/ENTSO-E website
 - Assumptions
   - The battery storage system has 100% depth of discharge capabilities
   - The battery storage system does not experience any degradation during the first